1. Home

 • Childcare affects a company’s ability to recruit and retain its workforce.

-• Government-child care affects their ability to recruit companies into the community, increase tax revenue through wages and help develop productive citizens
+• Government child care supports the community’s ability to recruit companies, increases tax revenue through wages, and helps develop productive citizens.

 • K-12 Education – child care affects students’ ability to be ready for kindergarten and beyond

-• Health – child care impacts children’s development and reaching critical healthy milestones
+• Health – child care impacts children’s development and helps them reach critical healthy milestones

 • Child Care Providers – impacts their ability to have a thriving business and stay open.

-• Higher Education – child care needs a high-quality workforce to staff their classrooms.
+• Higher Education – child care needs a high-quality workforce to staff its classrooms.

 And the list of partners continues to grow…

-After you have the partners, then you begin to dig into really understanding the issue and implications in the community.
+After you have the partners, you begin by understanding the issue and its implications in the community.
 This will then help inform the development of a common agenda that all partners agree to support.
-The outcome of this work means that not only will there be more high-quality child care available in the community, but that the hours will be expanded to meet local employer needs, scholarships will be provided to help families afford the cost, wraparound supports will be facilitated to connect families and providers with critical resources, and so on.
-The community coalition has identified agreed-upon measures that they are tracking – number of spots by age group, number of certified teachers, cost of care, uptake rate – and have a communication plan to share information internally with the coalition and externally with the public and other stakeholders.
+The outcome of this work means that not only will there be more high-quality child care available in the community, but the hours will be expanded to meet local employer needs, scholarships will be provided to help families afford the cost, wraparound supports will be facilitated to connect families and providers with critical resources, and so on.
+The community coalition has identified agreed-upon measures they are tracking—number of spots by age group, number of certified teachers, cost of care, and uptake rate—and has a communication plan to share information internally with the coalition and externally with the public and other stakeholders.
 This community is well on its way to seeing tremendous progress in addressing the lack of childcare.

 Collective Impact Process

-1. Get the partners in the room – Once a key community issue has been identified, we first focus on the system and identify the right partners who want to address the issue.
+Get the partners in the room – Once a key community issue has been identified, we first focus on the system and identify the right partners who want to address the problem.

-2. Help people understand the landscape – After the key stakeholders are at the table, begin building trusting relationships.
-Next, we gather and study relevant data about the key community issue, including existing work that is underway to improve the situation.
+1. Help people understand the landscape—after the key stakeholders are at the table, begin building trusting relationships.
+Next, we gather and study relevant data on the key community issue, including ongoing efforts to improve the situation.

-3. Co-create solutions – Determine what is already working well and could be scaled up.
-Identify and prioritize catalytic projects that accomplish outcomes that no single organization could alone.
+2. Co-create solutions – Determine what is already working well and could be scaled up.
+Identify and prioritize catalytic projects that deliver outcomes no single organization could achieve alone.

-4. Redesign the system – The cross-sector partners then conduct one or multiple projects with clear deliverables and metrics.
+3. Redesign the system: The cross-sector partners then conduct one or more projects with clear deliverables and metrics.
 Establish a shared method of measuring progress and adjusting strategies based on the outcome data.

 Related Articles